Poll: Majority Of Americans Frustrated With Shutdown And State Of Politics In General

 UNIDENTIFIED PEOPLE: (Chanting) Today.

-ELLIOT: An estimated 800,000 federal workers are affected by the partial government shutdown, including LeRoy McCray who works, currently without pay, at Reagan National Airport.
+ELLIOTT: An estimated 800,000 federal workers are affected by the partial government shutdown, including LeRoy McCray who works, currently without pay, at Reagan National Airport.

 LEROY MCCRAY: I'm showing up to work every day.
 I'm doing my job.
 I'm doing a service for this country, and I'm not getting paid.
 To me, that is un-American.

-ELLIOT: He says the standoff is changing his outlook on the direction of the country.
+ELLIOTT: He says the standoff is changing his outlook on the direction of the country.

 MCCRAY: It's becoming harder and harder to remain optimistic.

-ELLIOT: The NPR/Ipsos poll shows a majority of Americans are similarly frustrated with the shutdown and the state of politics in general.
+ELLIOTT: The NPR/Ipsos poll shows a majority of Americans are similarly frustrated with the shutdown and the state of politics in general.

 LISA WEST: I think it's very embarrassing.

-ELLIOT: Survey respondent Lisa West is a 58-year-old independent from San Luis Obispo, Calif.
+ELLIOTT: Survey respondent Lisa West is a 58-year-old independent from San Luis Obispo, Calif.

 WEST: I think it makes us look stupid.
 And I think it makes us look like we're children and unable to behave like adults and make compromises.

-ELLIOT: West's views are in line with three-quarters of Americans according to the NPR/Ipsos poll.
+ELLIOTT: West's views are in line with three-quarters of Americans according to the NPR/Ipsos poll.
 The online survey of about 1,000 people was conducted January 9 and 10.